 States and Unemployment Insurance

 Receiving unemployment insurance won’t affect Social Security benefits.
 However, getting Social Security retirement benefits could lead to a reduction in your unemployment benefits.
 The federal rules actually require states to do this in certain conditions.
-Although, the rules don’t say how much unemployment has to be reduced when Social Security benefits are being collected.
+Although, the rules don’t say how much of a reduction in your unemployment occurs when you also collect Social Security benefits.

-Instead, each state is permitted to use different methods for calculating how much unemployment benefits will be reduced by Social Security payments.
+Instead, each state uses different methods for calculating how much to reduce unemployment benefits due to Social Security payments.
 Some states reduce unemployment benefits on a dollar-for-dollar basis.
-That is, if you are receiving $1,000 a month from Social Security, your unemployment insurance will be reduced $1,000.
+That is, if you receive $1,000 a month from Social Security, you will recieve a $1,000 reduction in your unemployment insurance.

-Note that Social Security retirement benefits may be treated differently from disability benefits.
+Note that states may treat Social Security retirement benefits differently from disability benefits.
 Disability benefits may not reduce the size of unemployment benefits, although not being able to work could affect eligibility for any unemployment compensation.

 History of Unemployment and Social Security Benefits

-Social Security is funded by payroll taxes on both employers and employees.
-The system is run by the federal government through the Social Security Administration.
+Social Security receives its funding from payroll taxes on both employers and employees.
+The Social Security Administration runs this program.

-Unemployment insurance is funded by unemployment taxes paid by employers and collected by the states.
-The system is administered as a joint program by the states and the federal government.
+Unemployment insurance receives funding from unemployment taxes paid by employers and collected by the states.
+The states and the federal government administer this system together.
 Each state sets its own rules for eligibility and benefit amounts within broader federal guidelines.

 Social Security and unemployment insurance are both intended to replace income for workers who have stopped working due to retirement or, in the case of unemployment insurance, involuntary job loss.
 Both programs base benefits on prior work and earnings history.